griggsca91/mygarden/README.md

 ## Features

-* Add gardens and the plants in the garden
+* Add the gardens their plants that you're tracking
-* Overview the status of your garden on when you should begin to harvest based on the date you planted
+* View the status of the plants that you will need to harvest based on dates

 ## Running Locally